 - Requires agencies to work within the Code of Practice for Ethical Employment in Supply Chains and our wider Fair Work principles.

 - Introduces a minimum daily pay rate for supply teachers; this is in line with the current School Teacher’s Pay and Conditions Document (STPCD).
 This pay rate is to protect qualified teachers.
 However, there is nothing to prevent schools/agencies paying higher daily rates if appropriate.
-This rate will be based on the current minimum pay rate (currently £23,700 pa) which equates to £121.64 per day.
+The rate is based on the current published teachers main pay range M1 (M1÷195 days = daily rate).

 - Requires all agencies to publish their daily fees so that schools and local authorities are clear on how they are spending public money in terms of how much goes to the teacher and how much to the agency to cover their costs.